-These simulations do not imply that observing star-forming objects at $z \gtrsim 10$ with JWST will be easy.
-On the contrary, since galaxies formed through hierarchical merging, many objects at $z \simeq 10-15$ will be $10^1-10^4 \times$ less luminous than the actively star-forming objects seen with HST nearby, and hence require pushing JWST to its very limits.
+These simulations do not imply that observing starforming objects at $z \gtrsim 10$ with JWST will be easy.
+On the contrary, since galaxies formed through hierarchical merging, many objects at $z \approx 10-15$ will be $10^{1}-10^{4} \times \text{less}$ luminous than the actively star-forming objects seen with HST nearby, hence require pushing JWST to its very limits.
 Beyond $z \gtrsim 10-12$ , the cosmological SB-dimming will also render most of the lower-SB flux in objects invisible, except in the longest JWST integrations, as shown in row 6 of Fig. 6.

-3 Conclusions and Afterword
+3. Conclusions and afterword

-In summary, to have a decent chance of measuring the LF of the first star-forming objects at $z \simeq 10-20$ will require very long integrations to AB=31.5 mag over a GOODS-sized field with the 6.5 m JWST (Fig. 2b).
-It is therefore important in the current definition and re-planning of JWST, to keep its primary goals of detecting First Light in mind.
+In summary, to have a decent chance of measuring the LF of the first star-forming objects at $z \approx 10-20$ will require very long integrations to AB = 31.5 mag over a GOODS-sized field with the 6.5-m JWST (Fig. 2(b)).
+It is therefore important in the current definition and re-planning of JWST, to keep its primary goals of detecting first light in mind.

 It is in this context prudent to briefly reflect on the history of JWST.
 Shortly after the first stunning refurbished HST results appeared in 1994, AURA prompted the community to outline what the future of space imaging should look like.
-This resulted in the "HST and Beyond" study (Dressler et al. 1996) supported by NASA.
-This committee recommended a Large (4 m) Infrared-Optimized Space Telescope, then referred to as the Next Generation Space Telescope (NGST).
-The NASA Administrator Dan Goldin subsequently told the community to think big, and consider a 6-8 meter deployable NGST.
-In the mid-late 1990's, the earlier Adhoc and Interim NGST Science Working Groups then outlined an initial science program and requirements for the 8 m NGST (Stockman et al. 1997).
-Meanwhile, theory had sufficiently progressed to argue that the epoch of First Light may have occurred at very high redshifts, and part of the science case in the NGST Design Reference Mission was developed to reflect this.
-The 8 m NGST concept was endorsed with top priority by the Decadal National Academy of Sciences survey (McKee & Taylor 2001).
+This resulted in the "HST and Beyond" study (Dressler et al., 1996) supported by NASA.
+This committee recommended a large (4 m) Infrared-Optimized Space Telescope, then referred to as the Next Generation Space Telescope (NGST).
+The NASA Administrator Dan Goldin subsequently told the community to think big, and consider a 6-8-m deployable NGST.
+In the mid-late 1990s, the earlier Adhoc and Interim NGST Science Working Groups then outlined an initial science program and requirements for the 8-m NGST (Stockman et al., 1997).
+Meanwhile, theory had sufficiently progressed to argue that the epoch of first light may have occurred at very high redshifts, and part of the science case in the NGST Design Reference Mission was developed to reflect this.
+The 8-m NGST concept was endorsed with top priority by the Decadal National Academy of Sciences survey (McKee and Taylor, 2001).

-In 2002, TRW (now Northrup-Grumman System or NGS) had the winning proposal with a 7.0 m NGST, which was awarded the NASA contract.
-Then realism set in, and in late 2002, NASA and the Flight Science Working Group (SWG) worked together to define the currently designed 6.5 m telescope, named the James Webb Space Telescope in 2002.
-In early 2003, the WMAP polarization results suggested that First Light may have occurred through Pop III stars as early as $z \simeq 20$ .
-While the error bars on this result still have to come down and its redshift range refined (N. Wright, this Vol.), the Fe-lines seen in $z \simeq 6$ quasars by Freudling et al. (2003) also suggested a very early epoch of star-formation and supernovae.
-In the last few years, the Spitzer Space Telescope has shown us beautiful results underscoring the critical role of dust in galaxies and optically hidden star-formation at high redshifts, as shown in the special 2004 ApJ Suppl.
-Spitzer issue (e.g., Werner et al. 2004).
+In 2002, TRW (now Northrup-Grumman Systems or NGS) had the winning proposal with a 7.0-m NGST, which was awarded the NASA contract.
+Then realism set in, and in late 2002, NASA and the Flight Science Working Group (SWG) worked together to define the currently designed 6.5-m telescope, named the James Webb Space Telescope in 2002.
+In early 2003, the WMAP polarization results suggested that first light may have occurred through Pop III stars as early as $z \approx 20$ .
+While the error bars on this result still have to come down and its redshift range refined (Wright et al., 2005), the Fe-lines seen in $z \simeq 6$ quasars by Freudling et al. (2003) also suggested a very early epoch of star-formation and supernovae.
+In the last few years, the Spitzer Space Telescope (2004) has shown us beautiful results underscoring the critical role of dust in galaxies and optically hidden starformation at high redshifts, as shown in the special 2004 ApJ Suppl.
+Spitzer issue (e.g., Werner et al., 2004).